DeqiTang/build-test-atomscistudio/README.md

 ```

 ## Licenses and Acknowledges for third party softwares
-Atomscistudio is itself licensed under the MIT license.
+Atomscistudio is itself licensed under the GPL v3 license.
 However, Atomscistudio
-also makes use of lots of third party softwares.
-They have their own licenses,
+also makes use of lots of compatibly licensed third party open source softwares.
-and here below is an incomplete but growing list of licenses and acknowledgements for them.
+They have their own licenses, and here below is an incomplete but growing list
+of licenses and acknowledgements for them.

 * Qt 6.0 is licensed under [LGPL v3](https://www.gnu.org/licenses/lgpl-3.0.txt) and [GPL v3](https://www.gnu.org/licenses/gpl-3.0.txt).
 * Boost is licensed under [Boost Software License 1.0](https://www.boost.org/LICENSE_1_0.txt).